yixinglin/sobot-rimulator/readme.md

 - the robots control parameters, particularly the `caution_distance`.
 This parameter controls the robots transition into the `follow wall` state and has been significantly decreased to avoid the problem of the robot looping around the small circular objects.
 Using large, rectangular objects allows the usage of a larger value.
+- `motor`: Specifies the noise parameters of the motors by configuring the `noise`.
+- `sensor`: Specifies the noise parameters of the sensors by configuring the `noise`.

 The robot parameters are based on the *Khepera III* research robot and should **only be modified if you know what you are doing**, since some parameter values are not fully supported.
 Particularly **the amount of sensors and their placements are currently